Fátima prayers: Trinitarian Prayer

-In August 1916, the Angel appeared and taught the children this prayer, again making them repeat it three times.
+In August 1916, the Angel appeared again and taught the children this prayer, again making them repeat it three times.

-Sacrilege against the Eucharist includes receiving it in a state of mortal sin.
+Sacrilege against the Eucharist includes receiving Communion while in a state of mortal sin.

 Our Lady of Fátima

 Trinitarian Prayer

 During the initial apparition on May 13, 1917, Our Lady bathed the children in light, and they were "moved by an interior impulse that was ... communicated to [them]", so they said this prayer.

-It is the Trinity, present in the person of Christ, who is in the Eucharist.
+The Prayer begins with praise towards the Holy Trinity.
+God the Father, God the Son (Jesus Christ) and God the Holy Spirit.
+One God, Three Divine Persons.
+Three Divine Persons that are each fully God.

+It concludes with an expression of love and praise towards the Holy Eucharist.
+The Holy Eucharist is Jesus Christ’s Body, Blood, Soul and Divinity.
+The prayer also affirms that the Holy Eucharist is God, because He is Jesus.

 Offering Prayer

 On June 13, 1917, Our Lady said to the children "Sacrifice yourselves for sinners, and say [this prayer] many times, especially whenever you make some sacrifice[.]"

 Rosary Decade Prayer

-As the most well-known of the prayers, this is often referred to simply as the "Fátima Prayer".
-On that same day (June 13, 1917), Our Lady taught the children to say this prayer after each decade of the Rosary.
+As the most well-known of the five approved prayers, this is often simply called the "Fátima Prayer".
+On that same day (June 13, 1917), Our Lady taught the children to say this prayer after each decade (a set of ten Hail Marys) of the Rosary.
 She also encouraged the children to continue daily recitation of the Rosary.